jundalisay/sp/content/en/superphysics/principles/chapter-01.md

 - life events by freeing up the heart from the impositions from parents, society, employment, etc.

+## Definitions

+Physical is the nature of being detectable by the bodily senses.
+Technically being part of the lower Elements such as the (Lower) Fire , Water, and Earth Elements, and the (Lower) Spatial, Convertible, and Material Layers.

+Metaphysical is the nature of being detectable by the abstract mind without the direct support of the bodily senses.
+Technically being part of the upper Elements such as the (upper) Fire, Air, and Aether Elements, and the (Upper) Spatial, and Aethereal Layers.

 ## Concepts Emerging from the 2 Domains

 The concept of the 2 Domains leads to the following concepts: